pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 # Compiling and Flashing (STM32)

-Multiprotocol modules can be flashed with a precompiled firmware file (Option 1) or you can compile and upload your customized firmware using the Arduino IDE (Option 2).
+Multiprotocol modules can be flashed with a precompiled firmware file (Option 1 and 3) or you can compile and upload your customized firmware using the Arduino IDE (Option 2).

 **These instructions are for the STM32 version of the Multiprotocol module.**  If you are Compling for the Arduino ATmega328p version of the Multiprotocol Module please go to the dedicated [ATmega328](Compiling.md) page.